-- Infrared –Invisible to human eye but can be felt as heat.
+- Infrared –Invisible to the human eye but is felt as heat.
+Think of a toaster.

 - Visible Light –Can be seen by the human eye.

-- UV –Cannot be seen by the human eye and can be broken down further into V, A, B and C.
+- Ultraviolet (UV) –Cannot be seen by the human eye and can be broken down further into A, B, C & V

 - X-Rays –Soft x-rays are produced by accelerating electrons.
 Dangerous.